-If you go to java download page, it list down various installation packages mentioning 32-bit packages or 64-bit packages for various platforms such as Linux or windows.
-Many times we worry that what package we are eligible to download and install in our systems so that our java code runs fine?
+If you go to java download page, it lists various installation packages mentioning 32-bit packages or 64-bit packages for various platforms such as Linux or windows.
+Many times we worry that what package we are eligible to download and install in our systems so that our java code runs fine.
 In this post, I will try to put some light on these different terms and also I will try to answer some obvious questions.

 You already read the basic difference between 64-bit and 32-bit computing/architectures.
 Now let’s expand our understanding and go deeper into bits and bytes.

 As you may be aware of that in any 32-bit operating system, you are limited to 4096 MB (4 GB) of RAM.
 It is simply because the size of a 32-bit value will not allow any more references in memory.

 So, in a 32-bit system you can theoretically allocate up to 4GB of memory per process.
 What breaks this on Windows is how to process address space is handled.
 Windows cuts the process address space in half.
 One-half of it is reserved for the operating system (which a user process cannot use) and the other half for the user.
 It doesn’t matter how much RAM is in the box, a 32-bit process can only use 2GB of RAM.
 What’s even worse – this address space needs to be contiguous, so in practice, you are often left with just 1.5-1.8GB of the heap on Windows machines.